B-Team-Organisation/Fantasy-Chess/documentation/Writerside/topics/Networking.md

 ## WebSocket Service

-Forms the backbone of the clientside networking, managing packet routing and
+Forms the backbone of the clientside networking, managing packet routing and client authentication.
+To facilitate routing, the service makes use of the `PacketHandler` functional interface, which allows inline or outside declaration of handlers.

+> Only one Packet handler may be registered per packet at a time.

 ## WebSocket Client